-- ACTION 10.3 Implement an annual food sector roundtable event which brings together local food sector businesses to discuss major abstacles to improving the sector's competitiveness e.g. economics, innovation, market access and the regulatory environment.
-Invite industry experts to present at the roundtable. - ACTION 10.4 Develop strategic relationships with senior management of large food businesses and encourage them to get involved in local industry and community events to share their expertise. - ACTION 10.5 Seek out existing programs that educate agribusiness owners and managers in leadership and employer skills and sponsor delivery of these in the region. - ACTION 10.6 Prepare case studies of SME businesses in the region which have successfully leveraged overseas markets.
-Promote these examples through online channels, business networking events, and newsletters. - STRATEGY 11 Encourage and facilitate investment in critical supply chain and enabling infrastructure - ACTION 11.1 Continue to implement the findings of the Freight and Land-use Study 2013. - ACTION 11.2 Facilitate on-going dialogue with agri-businesses, transport firms, Vichaads and Council to identify and roll aut infrastructure upgrades to support Higher Productivity Vehicles (HPV). - ACTION 11.3 Support the potential development of an Australian Quarantine and Inspection Service (AQIS) bonded container facility in Greater Shepparton to support the Gaulburn Valley, Riverina and Murray regions.
-Council should work with local transport businesses, industry bodies, and Committee for Greater Shepparton to secure State Government support for the project, and labby Federal Government. - ACTION 11.4 Wark with regional funding partners to secure funding for the construction of the GV Shepparton Bypass.
+ACTION 10.3 Implement an annual food sector roundtable event which brings together local food sector businesses to discuss major obstacles to improving the sector's competitiveness e.g. economics, innovation, market access and the regulatory environment.
+Invite industry experts to present at the roundtable.
+ACTION 10.4 Develop strategic relationships with senior management of large food businesses and encourage them to get involved in local industry and community events to share their expertise.
+ACTION 10.5 Seek out existing programs that educate agribusiness owners and managers in leadership and employer skills and sponsor delivery of these in the region.
+ACTION 10.6 Prepare case studies of SME businesses in the region which have successfully leveraged overseas markets.
+Promote these examples through online channels, business networking events, and newsletters.
+STRATEGY 11 Encourage and facilitate investment in critical supply chain and enabling infrastructure STRATEGY 11 ACTION 11.1 enabling infrastructure ACTION 11.1 enabling infrastructure Continue to implement the findings of the Freight and Land-use Study 2013.
+Facilitate on-going dialogue with agri-businesses, transport firms, VicRoads, and Council to

+ACTION 11.5 Work with regional funding partners to secure funding for the construction of the GV Shepparton Bypass.

-- ACTION 11.5 GV Link remains a significant long-term opportunity to develop state of the art logistics centre.
+ACTION 11.6GV Link remains a significant long-term opportunity to develop state of the art logistics centre.
 However, attracting private investment will remain a challenge until the GV Bypass is constructed.
-Once planning is camplete and funding secured for the GV Bypass, undertake a renewed market sounding process to promote GV Link to prospective businesses. - ACTION 11.6 Advocate for the development of a Melbourne-Brisbane inland freight rail route which leverages the production patential of the Victorian and NSW irrigation regiums, and includes Greater Sheppartan.
-Continue to support and work with the Food Bawl Inland Rail Alliance to Jobby the State and Federal Governments and the Roll Implementation Group, to properly consider the Shepparton-Narrandera alignment.
+Once planning is complete and funding secured for the GV Bypass, undertake a renewed market sounding process to promote GV Link to prospective businesses.

+Action 11.7 Advocate for the development of a Melbourne-Brisbane inland freight rail route which leverages the production potential of the Victorian and NSW irrigation regions, and includes Greater Shepparton.
+Continue to support and work with the Food Bowl Inland Rail Alliance to lobby the State and Federal Governments and the Rail Implementation Group, to properly consider the Shepparton-Narrandera alignment.

-If Greater Sheppartan is not included in the final alignment of the Melbaurne-Brisbane route, labby state government and VicTrack to upgrade the Mangalare-Tocumwal Line to standordised gauge to enable access to the new line broader notional networks.
+If Greater Shepparton is not included in the final alignment of the Melbourne-Brisbane route, lobby state government and VicTrack to upgrade the Mangalore-Tocumwal Line to standardised gauge to enable access to the new line broader national networks.